Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Extending to schemes with small singular locus

 \begin{theor} There exists unique up to unique isomorphism desingularization functor $\hatcalF_\Var$ on $\hatVar_{p=0}$ such that $\hatcalF_\Var$ is compatible with $\calF_\Var$ under formal completions.
 Moreover, $\hatcalF_\Var$ is strong if and only if $\calF_\Var$ is strong. \end{theor}

-Since formal varieties from the Theorem are locally algebraizable, the uniqueness is obvious.
+The theorem will be proved only in \S\ref{formdesthsec}.
+Since formal varieties from the theorem are locally algebraizable, the uniqueness is obvious.
 To prove existence we, at the very least, should show that if such an $\gtX$ admits two algebraizations, say $\gtX\toisom\hatX$ and $\gtX\toisom\hatY$, then the completions of the blow up sequences $\calF_\Var(X)$ and $\calF_\Var(Y)$ give rise to the same formal blow up sequence of $\gtX$.
 We will solve this problem in \S\ref{intrsec} by showing that the desingularization of $X$ and $Y$ is canonically determined already by a sufficiently thick infinitesimal neighborhood of $\gtX_s$.
+The main tool will be results of Elkik and Gabber-Ramero that we will recall in \S\ref{egrsec}.